Nausea and vomiting are common side effects of many of the cancer treatment drugs your child may be receiving.

 - Try to provide a quiet and relaxed atmosphere for your child to eat or drink.
 Dim lights and soft music may be helpful.

-- Allow your child to choose some of his favorite foods or drinks to encourage adequate nutrition.
+- Allow your child to choose some of his or her favorite foods or drinks to encourage adequate nutrition.

 - Offer smaller, more frequent meals.
 You might try six snack-size meals rather than three large meals.

-- After your child vomits, encourage your child to brush his teeth and / or rinse his mouth out before eating again.
+- After your child vomits, encourage your child to brush his or her teeth and / or rinse their mouth out before eating again.

 - Avoid cooking and serving foods that have strong odors.